 In each URL, the identifiers from Table 16 shall be replaced by the substitution parameter defined in Table 16.
 Identifier matching is case-sensitive.
 If the URL contains unescaped $ symbols which do not enclose a valid identifier then the result of URL formation is undefined.
 In this case it is expected that the DASH Client ignores the entire containing Representation element and the processing of the MPD continues as if this Representation element was not present.
 The format of the identifier is also specified in Table 16.

-Each identfier may be suffixed, within the enclosing ‘$’ characters, with an additional format tag aligned with the printf format tag as defined in IEEE 1003.1-2008 [10] following this prototype:
+Each identifier may be suffixed, within the enclosing ‘$’ characters, with an additional format tag aligned with the printf format tag as defined in IEEE 1003.1-2008 [10] following this prototype:

 %0[width]d